aroberge/friendly-traceback-docs/docs/source/tracebacks_syntax_markdown.md

 ---

-## Using a string as a function name
+## def: using a string as a function name

 ```pytb